gresmol/CWIdataset/README.md

 ## Complexity Levels

 ### Simple words:
-- Level 1: corresponds to language proficiency of a basic user
+- Level 1: corresponds to language proficiency of a basic user or CEFR levels A1, A2
-- Level 2: corresponds to language proficiency of an independent user
+- Level 2: corresponds to language proficiency of an independent user or CEFR levels B1, B2

 ### Complex words:
-- Level 3: corresponds to language proficiency of a proficient user
+- Level 3: corresponds to standard Swedish (CEFR C1, C2)
-- Level 4: corresponds to language proficiency of a native speaker
+- Level 4: corresponds to complex Swedish (words that are considered to be complex for native speakers as well)

 ## Format
 Each line contains one lemma and its complexity level separated by a tab: